bwang514/PerformanceNet/README.md

    ./scripts/synthesize_audio.sh cello_exp_1 YOUR_MIDI_FILE.midi
    ```

 Our model can perform any solo music given the score.
 Therefore we provide a convenient script to convert any .midi file to the input for our model.
 The quality could vary in different keys, as some notes may never appear in training data.
 Common keys (C, D, G) should work well though.
-Also it's important to make sure the note range are within the instrument's range.
+Also it's important to make sure the note range is within the instrument's range.

 ## Sound examples